Tournament Sanction Number

 Tournament Points

-Three points will be allocated to the winning team, one point for a tie and zero to the losing team.
+Two points will be allocated to the winning team, one point for a tie and zero to the losing team.

 Standings After Round Robin